oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 **converter**: CSAF producer that transforms the output of an analysis tool from its native output format into the CSAF format

+**CSAF asset matching system**: program that connects to or is asset database and is able to manage CSAF documents as required by CSAF management system as well as matching them to assets of the asset database.

 **CSAF consumer**: program that reads and interprets a CSAF document

-**CSAF content whatever**: program that does something to a CSAF document - TODO(sthagen) Placeholder for the other conformance relevant roles introduced during discussions)
+**CSAF content management system**: program that is able to create, review and manage CSAF documents and is able to preview their details as required by CSAF viewer.

-**CSAF document**: document in the format defined by this document
+**CSAF document**: security advisory text document in the format defined by this document.

+**CSAF management system**: program that is able to manage CSAF documents and is able to display their details as required by CSAF viewer.

+**CSAF modifier**: CSAF post-processor which takes a CSAF document as input and modifies the structure or values of properties.
+The output is a valid CSAF document.

 **CSAF post-processor**: CSAF producer that transforms an existing CSAF document into a new CSAF document, for example, by removing or redacting elements according to sharing policies.

 **CSAF producer**: program that emits output in the CSAF format

-**CSAF translator**: program that translates CSAF document human language parts from one language into another - TODO(sthagen) should be a terse summary of the longer role description in the role sub sections of conformance
+**CSAF translator**: CSAF post-processor which takes a CSAF document as input and translates values of properties into another language.
+The output is a valid CSAF document.

+**CSAF viewer**: CSAF consumer that reads a CSAF document, displays a list of the results it contains, and allows an end user to view each result in the context of the artifact in which it occurs.

+**CVRF CSAF converter**: CSAF producer which takes a CVRF document as input and converts it into a vaild CSAF document.

 **direct producer**: analysis tool which acts as a CSAF producer